iamsudaiskhan/python-arcade-shooter/README.md

 A 2D shooter game built with Python and Pygame.
 Battle through three levels with increasing difficulty, fight challenging bosses, and unlock new abilities as you progress.

-Reminder: Put these all into the Same Directory as the Main.py.
+Reminder: Put these all fiels into the Same Directory as the Main.py.

 ## Installation